acquia/coding-standards-php/README.md

 * [AcquiaPHP](src/Standards/AcquiaPHP/ruleset.xml) is based on PSR-12 and is intended for use on all public non-Drupal projects.
 * [AcquiaPHPStrict](src/Standards/AcquiaPHPStrict/ruleset.xml) is based on AcquiaPHP and adds additional, more opinionated standards.
 It is intended for use on all internal, non-Drupal projects.

-There is one additional ruleset intended to maintain backwards compatibility between major releases:

-* [AcquiaEdge](src/Standards/AcquiaEdge/ruleset.xml) incorporates AcquiaPHP and adds backwards-incompatible sniffs that will be included in AcquiaPHP with the next major release of this package.

 ## Installation & usage

 1. Add Acquia Coding Standards for PHP to your project via Composer: